pjanec/DID/README.md

 			Dmp.KV( d, "my Int", xInt );

-			Dmp.KV( d, "my Double", ref xDouble ); // marking by "ref" means the remote client can change the value
+			Dmp.KV( d, "my Double", ref xDouble ) // marking by "ref" means the remote client can change the value .WriteBackActionable( () => // optional callback on data changed by remote {
+					Console.WriteLine("my Double field have been set from remote!")
+				}
+			);

 			Dmp.KV( d, "my Class", myClass )
 			   .Actionable( () => // allow the client to invoke an action for this item {
 					Console.WriteLine("Action has been fired on myClass field") }
 			);

 			Dmp.KV( d, "my IntList", xIntList );